Luhmann and Systems Theory

 Abstract and Keywords

-Niklas Luhmann is one of the most pre-eminent social theorists of the twentieth century.
-His inclusion in an encyclopedia on politics is not only warranted by his comprehensive theory of society, which analyzes politics as one among a range of specific function systems of society, but also by his more specific works on that function system and various aspects of political sociology.
+Niklas Luhmann is one of the most pre-eminent social theorists of the 20th century.
+His inclusion in an encyclopedia on politics is warranted not only by his comprehensive theory of society, which analyzes politics as one among a range of specific function systems of society, but also by his more specific works on that function system and various aspects of political sociology.

-The present article seeks to provide an introduction to and an overview of Luhmann’s thoughts on politics.
+This article provides an introduction to and an overview of Luhmann’s thoughts on politics.
 Given both the complexity of his theory and the scope of his work, such an endeavor necessarily entails condensations and omissions.
 The main aim here is not to accustom the reader with Luhmann’s more detailed studies on, for example, the role and function of administration within the political system.
 Rather, it is to provide an access to the general conceptualization of politics within a wider theory of society.
-This, on the one hand, is necessary, as Luhmann’s treatment of politics cannot be understood independently of his theory of society with its main building blocks of a theory of social differentiation, a systems theory, and a theory of social evolution.
+On the one hand, this is necessary, as Luhmann’s treatment of politics cannot be understood independently of his theory of society with its main building blocks of a theory of social differentiation, a systems theory, and a theory of social evolution.
 On the other hand, such an approach allows one to identify why and in what respect Luhmann’s theory provides such a deep challenge for established ways of thinking about politics and for political theory.

-The present contribution will proceed in three steps.
-First, it will provide a brief introduction into the main elements of Luhmann’s theory of society that are necessary for understanding and contextualizing his treatment of specific function systems, including the political system.
-A second step will more specifically deal with the way in which the political system is conceptualized as a system embedded in a wider social environment.
-In this context, an introduction into some of the main facets such as the notion of power, the role of government/opposition, the notion of the state, etc., will be provided.
-This section will roughly follow Luhmann’s exposition of these issues in Die Politik der Gesellschaft, but will by no means do so systematically, as it draws on a wealth of other writings by Luhmann as well.
-A third step will then argue that it is promising to use, but also to go beyond Luhmann’s own works hen analyzing the contemporary political system.
-Altough Luhmann understood society as world society, his own analyses of the political system arguably always focused more narrowly on the model of Western European states.
+The present contribution proceeds in three steps.
+First, it provides a brief introduction into the main elements of Luhmann’s theory of society that are necessary for understanding and contextualizing his treatment of specific function systems, including the political system.
+A second step deals more specifically with the way in which the political system is conceptualized as a system embedded in a wider social environment.
+In this context, an introduction into some of the main facets such as the notion of power, the role of government/opposition, the notion of the state, etc., is provided.
+This section roughly follows Luhmann’s exposition of these issues in Die Politik der Gesellschaft, but by no means does so systematically, as it draws on a wealth of other writings by Luhmann as well.
+A third step then argues that it is promising to use, but also to go beyond Luhmann’s own works when analyzing the contemporary political system.
+Although Luhmann understood society as world society, his own analyses of the political system arguably focused more narrowly on the model of Western European states.

 Theory of Society

-Luhmann remarks that when the Faculty of Sociology at Bielefeld University, newly established in 1969, asked its professors to report on the research projects they were working on.
-His reply was “Theory of society; duration: 30 years; costs: none” (Luhmann, 1997, p.
+Luhmann remarked that, when the Faculty of Sociology at Bielefeld University, newly established in 1969, asked its professors to report on the research projects they were working on, his reply was “Theory of society; duration: 30 years; costs: none” (Luhmann, 1997, p.
 11).
 Despite the comprehensiveness and complexity of his theory, which almost feels like a self-enclosed universe of Hegelian proportions, Luhmann always retained a healthy dose of irony.
 His theory is radically post-metaphysical, and, following his inspiration by the Spencer Brownian Calculus of Forms (Spencer Brown, 1969), it is also radically constructivist.
-It is an open body of theory as much as it is a theory that can be used as a theoretical toolbox, although it is certainly not a theory of a (Feyerabend-style) “anything goes” kind, which Luhmann in his farewell lecture at Bielefeld University characterizes as a “concept for contingency without practice” (Luhmann, 1993, p.
+It is an open body of theory as much as it is a theory that can be used as a theoretical toolbox, although it is certainly not a theory (Feyerabend-style) of an “anything goes” kind, which Luhmann in his farewell lecture at Bielefeld University characterized as a “concept for contingency without practice” (Luhmann, 1993, p.
 258).1

-Whereas Luhmann’s theory would invariably be termed “social theory” in English, it should be noted that in his writings he always refers to it in terms of Gesellschaftstheorie.
-This is not too remarkable as in the sociological literature “Gesellschaftstheorie” mostly translates into “social theory,” and not into the literally more exact “theory of society.”
-However, as will be shown below, in the case of Luhmann the term “Gesellschaftstheorie” also carries some substantive importance.
+Whereas Luhmann’s theory would invariably be termed social theory in English, it should be noted that in his writings he always refers to it in terms of Gesellschaftstheorie.
+This is not too remarkable as in the sociological literature Gesellschaftstheorie mostly translates into “social theory,” and not into the literally more exact “theory of society.”
+However, in the case of Luhmann, the term Gesellschaftstheorie also carries some substantive importance.
 For Luhmann, everything social makes up society and there can be no social meaning outside of society—and that society is world society.
 This notion of society significantly differs from most established uses, particularly in classical sociology.
-Yet it is still explicitly retained, a feature which ultimately points to Luhmann’s somewhat paradoxical figure of thought, according to which modern society can only be described as such because it is functionally differentiated—rather than being held together by norms, values, or one of the many variations of the Gemeinschaft (community) theme.
+Yet, it is still explicitly retained, a feature that ultimately points to Luhmann’s somewhat paradoxical figure of thought, according to which modern society can only be described as such because it is functionally differentiated—rather than being held together by norms, values, or one of the many variations of the Gemeinschaft (community) theme.